-Appendix T Transfer to 3-year Bachelors degree - at end of Year3
+Appendix R Transfer to 3-year Bachelors degree - at end of Year3

-То: Director of Studies

-Name:

-College:

-I wish to transfer to the classified B.A.
-(Hons) in Materials Science degree.

-I am aware that once transferred I will not be able to re-enter the MEng programme

-I understand that I must complete a 4,000 extended essay over the Long Vacation following the Part I written papers.

-I understand that the examiners will not consider my results until next Trinity term and therefore I will not be eligible to graduate until after these have been released.

-Signature of student: Date:

-I can confirm that the Co llege is agreeable to the abo ove:

-Signature of Tutor: Date:
+То: Director of Undergraduate Studies Name: College: I wish to transfer to the classified B.A.
+(Hons) in Materials S science degree. l am aware that once transferred I will not be able to re-enter the MEng programme nd that I must complete a 4,000 extended ne Part I written papers. essay over the Long Vacation I understand that the examiners will not consider my results until next Trinity term and therefore I will not be eligible to graduate until after these have been released.
+Signature of stude ent: Date: I can confirm that the College is agreeable to the above: Signature o of Tutor: Date:

-This form must be returned to the Deputy Administrator (Academic) by the end of week 8, Trinity Term
+This form must be returned to the Education Manager by the end of week 8, Trinity Term